stacksgov/sips/sips/sip-025/sip-025-sbtc.md

   system freezes until enough Stackers can come online.
 This has penalties, which are described in a following section.

-## Peg Hand-Off
+## BTC Transfer

-A new set of Stackers assumes responsibility for the peg wallet during the prepare phase for their reward cycle.
+A new set of Stackers assumes responsibility for the sBTC wallet during the prepare phase for their reward cycle.
 Due to SIP-021, the Stacks blockchain never forks, which means that the new set of Stackers is known immediately after the last non-prepare-phase Stacks block is mined (since this block is guaranteed